bigwiv/Biopython-cn/chr6.rst

     >>> child.stdin.close()

-After writing the six sequences to the handle, MUSCLE will still be waiting to see if that is all the FASTA sequences or not ®C so we must signal that this is all the input data by closing the handle.
+After writing the six sequences to the handle, MUSCLE will still be waiting to see if that is all the FASTA sequences or not ‚Äì so we must signal that this is all the input data by closing the handle.
 At that point MUSCLE should start to run, and we can ask for the output: